-Fact Check: Who's Right About Protections For Pre-Existing Conditions?
+FACT CHECK: Who's Right About Protections For Pre-Existing Conditions?

 For example, Medicare, the federal health program for seniors, and Medicaid, the federal-state health plan for low-income people, don't discriminate in either coverage or price on the basis of pre-existing conditions.
 The two programs together cover roughly 130 million Americans — nearly a third of the population.

 The majority of Americans get their coverage through work.
-In 1996, Congress protected people with pre-existing conditions in employer-based coverage with the passage of the Health Insurance Portability and Accountability Act, known as HIPAA.
+In 1996, Congress protected people with pre-existing conditions who have employer-based coverage by passing the Health Insurance Portability and Accountability Act, known as HIPAA.

-HIPAA was intended to eliminate "job lock," or the inability of a person with a pre-existing condition (or a family member with a pre-existing condition) to change jobs because coverage at the new job would likely come with a waiting period during which the condition would not be covered.
+HIPAA was intended to eliminate "job lock," or the inability of a person with a pre-existing condition (or a family member with a pre-existing condition) to change jobs because coverage at the new job would most likely come with a waiting period during which the condition would not be covered.

 HIPAA banned those waiting periods for people who had maintained continuous coverage, meaning a break of no more than 63 days, and the law limited waiting periods to one year for those who were previously uninsured.
 In addition, it prohibited insurers from denying coverage to or raising premiums for workers based on their own or a family member's health status or medical history.